gashawgedef/Steghub_Devops_Engineering_Projects/project-02-LEMP_STACK/aws-lemp-stack-implementation-101-to-107.md

 ![image](assets/2_select_ubuntu_instance.jpg)

-- Create or use existing  private key to log into the instance created
+- Create or use existing  private key pair to log into the instance created

 ![image](assets/3_key_pair_new_existing.jpg)